Compliance · Last updated June 4, 2026

 The patient–provider relationship is established through the following sequence:

-2. A clinician licensed in the patient's state reviews the intake.
-If the patient is located in a state that requires a synchronous (audio/video) encounter to establish the relationship — such as Texas — a real-time video visit is scheduled before any prescription is issued.
+- A clinician licensed in the patient's state reviews the intake.
+If the patient is located in a state that requires a synchronous (audio/video) encounter to establish the relationship — for example New Mexico, Mississippi, Kansas, West Virginia, or Rhode Island — a real-time video visit is scheduled before any prescription is issued.
+In states that permit asynchronous review under the applicable standard of care, the clinician may evaluate and prescribe based on the intake alone, requesting a video visit only when clinically warranted.

 Partner pharmacies